Destination

 • camera

-HIGHLIGHTSride with The Old Austro-Hungarian road, bird’s-eye view of the bay, NP Lovćen, Mausoleum, Statue of Peter II Petrović Njegoš, view from the top of the mountain, Old Town of Kotor, Square of Arms, Clock Tower, Palace of Bizanti, Beskuća, Buća and Pima families, Cathedral of St. Tryphon, Maritime Museum, St. Luke’s, St. Nicholas church
+• Old Town of Kotor and its Square of Arms, Clock Tower, Palaces of Bizanti, Beskuća, Buća, and Pima families, Cathedral of St. Tryphon, Maritime Museum, and St. Luke’s and St. Nicholas Church

 Recommended for Cruise ship & hotel guests.
 Anyone on a day trip to Kotor